forbes-group/super_hydro/Docs/sphinx-source/Dev/Flask.md

     :no-members:
     :autosummary:
     :autosummary-members:
 ```

+The {class}`super_hydro.clients.flask.FlaskClient` provides the web framework, serving up
+pages with different URLs.
+The browser interacts with this class using HTTP requests.
+These are dispatched by applying the `@route` decorator to the appropriate class
+methods.
+E.g. requesting `/quit` terminates the application by calling
+{meth}`super_hydro.clients.flask.FlaskClient.quit`.

+By following the appropriate URL, the browser can request for the framework to launch
+and interact with the appropriate server.
+These servers are managed by the
+{class}`super_hydro.clients.flask.ModelNamespace` subclass of
+{class}`flask_socketio.Namespace`.
+This provides a bunch of [Flask-SocketIO] event
+handlers that handle user interactions with the model, which are tightly coupled with
+the JavaScript in the `templates/model.html` page.

 ## Flask Framework

 The [Flask] client framework (Flask) provides two primary functions: establish
 routing/rendering between the User Frontend Web Client (Web Client) and Computational
 server (Server),  and mediating interaction and display data between the two.

 ### Startup